SymbolicModel/GettingStarted/README.md

 7. Run the rest of the notebook to finish the install and test the installation.

+A successful run will have learning outputs from `PySR` and `PySINDy`.
+Compare the output with [the version on Github](GettingStarted.ipynb).
 ## On your local machine: Windows
 (To appear)

+## FAQ / Troubleshoot
+If your system is using a Python version older than 3.11, you may run into issues.
+In this case, consider the following options:

+Linux/Mac:
+- Install [PyEnv](https://github.com/pyenv/pyenv) following the procedure on the website to install a separate Python version (3.13.xx recommended).

+Mac:
+- Using homebrew is an alternative to [PyEnv](https://github.com/pyenv/pyenv) if you already have homebrew installed.

+Windows:
+- Download and install the latest [Python version 3.13](https://www.python.org/downloads/windows/).

 ## Google Colab
 It is recommended that you at least attempt to install Python and the packages locally.
 If all attempts fail, you may fall back on Google Colab as a working environment.